Paymentshield/api-docs/source/includes/_quote.md

 Please see the code pane for an example of the HTTP headers and JSON request you should send.

+You can find the types and examples of each request field in the Swagger definition of the API.

 <aside class="notice">
 To find out what values you should send in the <code>Answers</code> array, you can use the Catalogue API Questionset endpoint, or our <a href="#">Questionset browser</a>
 </aside>